 It is that time of year again, time to get ready for the Great Pumpkin and all of the fun…and anxiety that Halloween can bring many parents.
-For those families dealing with diabetes for the first time, the stress of trick or treating with diabetes can be greater than dealing with the challenges of Christmas.
+For those families dealing with diabetes for the first time, it can be a challenge to figure out how to handle Halloween with diabetes.

 Children are invited to Halloween parties.
 There are Halloween events at school and there is the inevitable night of trick or treating.
 What do you do with all of that sugar??
 Well here are a few things that have helped some parents get through.